dpvpro/incron-next/README.md

 Upstream development and bug-tracking/fixing continued in 2014 on GitHub: https://github.com/ar-/incron.

-In 2017 Andreas Altair Redmer stop support your fork.
+In 2017 Andreas Altair Redmer stopped maintain the project.

-Now bug-tracking/fixing continued in 2023 on GitHub: https://github.com/dpvpro/incron-next.
+Upstream development and bug-tracking/fixing continued in 2023 on GitHub: https://github.com/dpvpro/incron-next.

 ## Obtain the source code